sntakirutimana72/Test-Strategy-Report/README.md

 - Track orders post-purchase

 The system integrates with external payment gateways and inventory management systems and must remain performant under high user load, especially during sale events.

+## SDLC Alignment

+Testing is embedded within the Agile development lifecycle, executed in two-week sprints.
+Test planning, execution, and regression cycles are integrated with sprint activities to ensure continuous validation.
+Regression and non-functional testing (e.g., performance and security) occur in parallel with sprint cycles and during hardening phases before production releases.